joelmoxley/founder-playbook/II. Finance/02 - Cap Table + VC Legal Docs/04 - EoE - VC Financing Template Docs/md/07 - Series A-B-C-Acq Cap Table Template.xlsx.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This capitalization table (cap table) template enables tracking of ownership across founders, universities, and investors from various stages from seed stage through acquisition and IPO.
+This capitalization table (cap table) template enables tracking of ownership across founders, universities, and investors from various stages from seed stage through acquisition and IPO.

 Credit: [  ]( )